toolkitx/powershell-plain-request/README.md

 ## Use Variables

 When composing an HTTP request, you can parametrize its elements by using variables.
-To provide the variable inside the request, enclose it in double curly braces as `{variable}`.
+To provide the variable inside the request, enclose it in double curly braces as `{{variable}}`.

 ```PS
 $Data = @{